prisma/engine-images/README.md

 - **Important note**: Images can be read publicly.
 Do not commit secrets into the containers; do not push anything confidential into the repository.

 ## Credits
-- Credit for the work on the FreeBSD cross compilation that this work builds on goes to [wezm/freebsd-cross-build](https://github.com/wezm/freebsd-cross-build)
+- Credit for the work that the FreeBSD cross compilation is based on goes to [wezm/freebsd-cross-build](https://github.com/wezm/freebsd-cross-build)
+- Credit to https://wapl.es/rust/2019/02/17/rust-cross-compile-linux-to-macos.html for the work that the MacOS cross compilation image is based on.